 .480 Reimbursement Procedures

-The University will not make reimbursements to employees for moving and relocation expenses on an Accounting Voucher, Travel Expense Reimbursement Voucher or Request for Petty Cash Check.
+The University will not make reimbursements to employees for moving and relocation expenses on an Accounting Voucher, Travel Expense Reimbursement Voucher or Request for Petty Cash Check via Accounts Payable.
 Moving and relocation regulations require the University to make reimbursements to the employee for moving and relocation expenses through the regular payroll process.

 All reimbursements for lodging, meals, and mileage must be actual, reasonable and necessary.
 Payments must follow the guidelines of Section 4215, "Travel".
 Regulations require the use of a Travel Expense Reimbursement Voucher to itemize expenses.
-The University does not submit the voucher for payment, but submits it as supporting documentation with the regular semi-monthly payroll.
+The University does not submit the voucher for payment via Accounts Payable, but submits it to Payroll Services as supporting documentation to process with the regular semi-monthly payroll.

 Moving and relocation regulations require the University to make third-party payments only to common carriers.
 The University will pay the common carrier for transportation and temporary storage costs of the employee's household goods and personal effects.
 James Madison University will make no other third-party payments for moving and relocation expenses.
 The employee/department must complete an Employee Moving and Relocation Expense Summary and an Accounting Voucher.
 Submit the summary and voucher, with original receipts and supporting documentation to Payroll Services.

-Payroll Services reviews all moving and relocation payment requests before obtaining the approval signatures of the Senior Vice President for Administration and Finance and the President.
+Payroll Services reviews all moving and relocation payment requests before obtaining the approval signatures of the Senior Vice President for Administration and Finance, or Designee.

 .500 Reimbursement Responsibilities